Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-\subsubsection{State Representation for Efficient Exploration in Complex Environments}
+\subsection{State Representation for Efficient Exploration in Complex Environments}

-The exploration-exploitation dilemma is one of the most studied problems in RL.
-Efficient exploration of the unknown world while exploiting known rewards is especially problematic in large and complex environments where random exploration or heuristics cannot guarantee sufficient coverage of underlying state space.
-This aspect is even more severe when the state of the environment is not available to the agent, and only high-dimensional observations are fed to the agent.
-Learning state representations reveal to be a crucial aspect even in the context of better exploration of the world.
+The exploration-exploitation dilemma is one of the most studied problems in \acrshort{drl}.
+Efficient exploration of the unknown world while exploiting known high rewards is especially problematic in large and complex environments where random exploration or heuristics cannot guarantee sufficient coverage of the underlying state space.
+This aspect is even more severe when the state of the environment is not available to the agent and only high-dimensional observations are received by the agent.
+Herein, we show how \acrshort{srl} can be crucial in the context of better exploration of the world.

-Curiosity-driven exploration \cite{schmidhuber1991curious, houthooft2016vime} founds its success in the concept of rewarding the agent for exploring unexplored areas of the world.
-Unexplored areas are areas without or with limited samples, therefore hard to predict using, for example, forward models.
-By rewarding the agent with a scalar value proportional to the prediction error, we promote to visit uncertain states more often and enhance the agent's exploration skills.

-Despite the plethora of work on this topic \cite{yang2021exploration}, in this section, we focus on a curiosity-driven exploration through learning state representations and latent MDP models to highlight further the versatility of SRL and its benefits in many aspects of DRL.
-Again SRl and the process of encoding observations to a low dimensional space by maintaining the relevant information for exploring is of crucial importance here.
+Curiosity-driven exploration \cite{schmidhuber1991curious, houthooft2016vime} builds its success on the concept of rewarding the agent for exploring unexplored areas of the world.
+Unexplored areas are areas without or with limited samples.
+Therefore, the dynamics of these areas of the state space is hard to predict using, for example, forward models.
+By rewarding the agent with a scalar value proportional to the prediction error, we promote visiting uncertain states more often and enhance the agent's exploration skills.
+In this section, we focus on a curiosity-driven exploration through learning state representations to highlight the versatility of \acrshort{srl} further and its benefits in many aspects of \acrshort{drl}.
+Again \acrshort{srl} and the process of encoding observations to a low-dimensional space while maintaining the relevant information for exploration is a crucial element.
+For a complete review on curiosity-driven exploration, we refer the reader to \cite{yang2021exploration}.